Undergraduate minors: art; art history

 ARTH:1095 American Indian Art3 s.h.

 Sculpture, painting, architecture, crafts, arts of personal adornment of native peoples of North America.
-GE: Literary, Visual, and Performing Arts; Values, Society, and Diversity.
+GE: Literary, Visual, and Performing Arts; Values and Culture.

 ARTH:2020 Introduction to Western Architecture3 s.h.